devedse/DeveTPLDataflowVisualizer/README.md

 });
 ```

-For more information see the [Program.cs](DeveTPLDataflowVisualizer.ConsoleApp/Program.cs) file
+For more information see the example [Program.cs](DeveTPLDataflowVisualizer.ConsoleApp/Program.cs)

 Also, I'm not even german, I was just in a funny mood when making up the names for the `SuperBaumenMacher`...